yorshka20/win11-desktop/README.md

 - to be continue.

 - conclusion: i will just make it possible first, and then make it better if i have any ideas on how to do so.

+## we should organize and separate the operations on `store` and `windowManager` and `components`

+- we don't operate `store` in components part, instead we use `dispatcher` to trigger the operations of store.
+- we don't operate `components` in `context` part, instead we use a `proxyOperation` to do the tasks in component modules.
+- TODO: currently it's just a mass. optimizations are needed.